 In January 2017, GASB issued Statement No. 84, Fiduciary Activities.
 The objective of this Statement is to improve guidance regarding the identification of fiduciary activities for accounting and financial reporting purposes and how those activities should be reported.
-The Statement is effective for the fiscal year ending June 30, 2020.
+The requirements of this Statement are effective for fiscal year ending June 30, 2020.
 The Authority has not determined the effect of this Statement.